Or run directly with npx

 Package Detection

-The CLI automatically detects installed packages and adjusts generation:
+The CLI automatically detects installed packages and adjusts generation accordingly:

 🔍 Rich Domain Generator